DJ TUNESIFTER - ONE WHO SIFTS THE TUNES

-For the last 10 years, as a resident of Nelson, the sunshine capital of Aotearoa, New Zealand, DJ Tunesifter has continued to play his unique blend of funk, soul, disco, hip hop and latin for festivals, street parties, regular club nights and private functions.
+For the last 12 years, as a resident of Nelson, the sunshine capital of Aotearoa, New Zealand, DJ Tunesifter has continued to play his unique blend of funk, soul, disco, hip hop and latin for festivals, street parties, regular club nights and private functions.
 Previous clients include Pics Peanut Butter, Proper Crisps and Nelson City Council with local venues being Devilles, Fairfield House, Kismet Bar, East Street, Rhythm and Brown, Founders Park and The Freehouse Yurt.
-DJ Tunesifter is called on to open for out of town DJs, co-founded the regular "Soul Funk Collective" club night running since 2017, and had a popular livestream during the Covid-19 Lockdown in 2020.
+DJ Tunesifter is called on to open for out of town DJs, co-founded the regular "Soul Funk Collective" club night running since 2017, and had a popular livestream during the Covid-19 Lockdowns in 2020 & 2021.

 DJing in the early 2000s at a farm in Pukekohe